menglongguo/website/_projects/TRIHand.md

 7 Dof with 6 motors (one finger underactuated) would be difficult to have all actuation in the hand, so using tendon transmission allows for remote actuation.
 Remote actuation also allows for any form factor, a small dynamixel was chosen to minimize weight and size.
 Although a tendon transmission is doable for a revolute joint, a pulley is needed for constant length retraction.
-The bigger problem is joint couping, the rolling joint makes it possible to route wires so that more distal joint aren't coupled to more proximal joints.
+The bigger problem is joint couping, the rolling joint makes it possible to route wires so that more distal (far from the palm) joint aren't coupled to more proximal (close to palm) joints.

 The rolling joint and how it solves the wire coupling problem is shown below.